ckester23/CS422Project2/README.md

 ### docs folder

 This folder contains the documentation for the Gbiv application including the proposal, the SRS, the SDS, user docs, and developer's manual.

+### gbiv folder

+This folder contains the flask code for running our app

+### Running our app locally

+How to setup a virtual environment with python [https://docs.python.org/3/library/venv.html#module-venv]

+### Installing requirements

+Activate your virtual environment then run `python3 -m pip install -r requirements.txt`